ramrom/rams_dot_files/cheatsheets/postgresql_cheatsheet.md

     - WAL introduced
 - ver8.0 (release 2005) - point-in-time recovery
 - ver8.3 (release 2008) - pg_standby
+    - added `hstore` type
 - ver9.0 (release 2010) - hot standby, streaming replication
 - ver9.1 (release 2011) - sync replication, pg_basebackup
 - ver9.2 (release 2012) - cascading replication
 - ver9.4 (release 2014) - replication slots, logical decoding(building blocks for logical replication)
+    - added `jsonb`
 - ver10 (release 2022?) - full logical replication

 ## TYPES
 - `text` - unbounded string
+- `hstore` - first unstructured data type in posgres, a flat key/value type, no nesting
 - `json` - same as varchar or text, but enforces it's a valid json string
+    - `jsonb` almost always better, maybe `json` if never querying a key/value in the data
 - `jsonb` - binary format of json, takes more time to store, but you can build indexes on it
     - postgres team was looking at mongodb `bson` but went with their own instead